-Abby: Mom fears news of ex’s abuse will cause split with her son
+Abby: Mom fears news of ex’s abuse will cause split

 Dear Abby: My daughter, “Meg,” was sexually abused at the age of 3 by her father 25 years ago.
 “Emile” and I were divorced, but he had every other weekend visitation.
 After returning from one visit, she said, “Daddy put his finger in there.
 It hurt.
 I cried.”
 Her words forever changed my life.